Power law condition for stability of Poisson hail: (Very) greedy lattice animals (GLA)

 As noted, we wish to exploit the celebrated results (see \cite{CGGK}) on greedy lattice animal systems.
 Recall that a lattice animal of $\IZ^r $ is simply a connected subset (when $\IZ^r $ is considered as a graph with the standard edge set).
-We suppose given a collection of i.i.d.\ positive random variables $\{X(x)\}_{x \in \IZ^r} $.
-We suppose the existence of $\epsilon > 0 $ and $C < \infty $ so that for all $t >1$,
+We are given a collection of i.i.d.\ positive random variables $\{X(x)\}_{x \in \IZ^r} $.
+We suppose the existence of $\epsilon > 0$ so that $\IE X(0)^{r+1+\epsilon}<\infty$ or, equivalently, the existence \footnote{The possibility that $X(0)$ have heavy tail justifies the title of this section, i.e., that animals may be very greedy.} of $\epsilon >0$ and $C < \infty $ so that for all $t >1$,

+(The $1$ in the power is unnecessary but it is in this case that we will use our results.)